 An Advocate represented its Client before a Motor Accident Claims Tribunal and charged a fee of Rs.
 10,00,000 [Rupees Ten Lakhs].
 The Tribunal awarded compensation.
 The Client was compelled to sign a further cheque, in favour of the Advocate, towards payment of a certain percentage of the decretal amount.
 That cheque stood dishonoured and the Advocate in due time initiated proceedings under Section 138 of The Negotiable Instruments Act, 1881.

-The Client’s main contention was that ‘charging a percentage of decretal amount by an advocate’ is hit by Section 23 of The Contract Act, 1872 being against professional ethics and public policy, and the cheque issued by her was not in discharge of any liability and no presumption arose in favour of her Advocate that the cheque represented a ‘legally enforceable debt’.
-In any case, such presumption stood rebutted by settled law that claim towards advocate’s fee based on a percentage of the result of litigation was illegal.
+The Client’s main contention was that, that ‘charging of a percentage of decretal amount ’ is hit by Section 23 of The Contract Act, 1872 being against professional ethics and public policy, and the cheque issued by her was not in discharge of any liability and no presumption arose in favour of her Advocate that the cheque represented a ‘legally enforceable debt’.
+In any case, such presumption stood rebutted by settled law that claim towards fee based on a percentage of the result of litigation was illegal.